pooley182/Plex-Meta-Manager-Wiki/Plex-Attributes.md

-Configuring Plex is required in order to connect to your library.
+Configuring Plex is required in order to connect to your libraries.

 A `plex` mapping can be either in the root of the config file as global mapping for all libraries or you can specify the `plex` mapping individually per library.

-Here's the full set of attributes you can set with a `plex` mapping:
+Below is a `plex` mapping example and the full set of attributes:
 ```yaml
 plex:
   url: http://192.168.1.12:32400